gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 the style of Picasso, and the art dealer becomes increasingly expert at spotting fakes.
 In the end, they have on their hands some excellent fake Picassos.

 That's what a GAN is: a forger network and an expert network, each being trained to best the other.
 As such, a GAN is made of two parts:
+* *Generator network* - Takes as input a random vector (a random point in the latent space), and decodes it into a synthetic image.
+* *Discriminator networks (or adversary)* - Takes as input an image (real or synthetic), and predicts whether the image came from the training set or was created by the generator network.

+The generator network is trained to be able to fool the discriminator networks, and thus ir evolves toward generating increasingly realistic images as training goes on: artificial images that look indistinguishable from real ones, to the extent that it's impossible for the discriminator network to tell the two apart.